mmiranda222/.statsuite/content/changelog/_index.md

 **Regression:** The introduction of the new DE configuration for 'configurable email logo email in share' in the `settings.json` file has broken the DE Share feature **only when** the config. parameter "mailHeader" is set to `null`/empty.
 This will be fixed with https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/1009.

-major change:
+non-backward-compatible changes:

 - As part of the newly introduced features related to synonyms (and stopwords), **a script must be run from the sdmx-faceted-search 'sfs'** before starting the service.
 As of now, **each change to Solr schema requires a restart of sfs as well as a full re-index** in order to avoid side-effects. **Note** that stopwords are currently disabled because the related behaviour is not yet fully satisfactory.
 For more details, check the [technical changelog](https://gitlab.com/groups/sis-cc/.stat-suite/-/milestones/66#mandatory-operational-changelog).

-significant and minor changes:
+backward-compatible enhancements and new features:

 - [dotstatsuite-data-explorer#846](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/846) **Request HTTP compression** also in DE SDMX requests that don't do it yet, through using the **`"X-Range"` header**.  ([Documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/tenant-model/#specific-accept-header-per-data-space))
 - [dotstatsuite-sdmx-faceted-search#57](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-sdmx-faceted-search/-/issues/57) **Search relevance** rules. ([Documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/search-config/#relevance-of-free-text-search-results-how-to-tweak-the-weights-of-specific-dataflow-properties))